 What happens During Surgery?

-The operation usually takes 2 to 5 hours.
+The operation may take between 2 to 5 hours.
 Depending on whether you have a full or partial (mini) abdominoplasty different techniques will be used.

-A general anesthetic will be administered before the operation commences.
+You will receive a general anesthetic before the operation commences.

-In both surgeries, the incisions will be either stitched, taped or clipped together.
-Cover the wounds with dressings, and sometimes one or two small tubes will be inserted to drain any blood or fluid.
+In both full and mini abdominoplassty surgeries, the incisions will be either stitched, taped or clipped together.
+The wounds will be covered with dressings, and sometimes one or two small tubes will be inserted to drain any blood or fluid.
 The tubes may be left in for a few days.

 How long will I stay in hospital?